ICSR News

 AI can help shape society for the better – but humans and machines must work together

-IDSS core faculty D. Fox Harrell says collaboration rather than command-and-control is key to creating culturally and ethically positive systems.
+IDSS faculty member D. Fox Harrell says collaboration rather than command-and-control is key to creating culturally and ethically positive systems.

 READ MORE